akamai-consulting/akamai-starterkit/docs/getting-started.md

 # Getting Started Locally Windows:
 Note: these instructions are experimental and untested.
 If you follow them and have learnings please submit your findings as a Pull Request!
+1. Make sure your git ssh-keys are set up.
+See[here] (https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials)
+1. Verify that your SSH Key is successfully loaded by the SSH agent `ssh-add -l` if not repeat the last step.
+Its critical to make sure this is setup if you want to be able to interact with Git-remotes from inside dev-container.
 1. Install Podman Desktop [https://podman-desktop.io/downloads](https://podman-desktop.io/downloads)
+1. Statup Podman `put something windowsy here`
+1. In Podman initialize and start Podman VM.
 1. Install VSCode: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
 1. Open the VSCode project folder in a terminal window using the command `code .`
 1. It will prompt you to install some extensions, just click on "Install" for all of them.